HumanCellAtlas/dcp-cli/README.rst

 Service to Service Authorization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For HCA/DCP developers using the HCA-CLI to with connect their service,
+For HCA/DCP developers using the HCA-CLI to connect their service,
-google service credentials can be used to authenticate the services API requests.
+google service credentials can be used to authenticate the service's API requests.
 The google service credentials must be
-white listed before they will authenticate with the HCA-CLI.
+whitelisted before they will authenticate with the HCA-CLI.
 The environment variable `GOOGLE_APPLICATION_CREDENTIALS`
-should be set to the path of google service credential file to authenticate the service.
-This allows the HCA CLI to be
+should be set to the path of google service credentials file.
+This allows the HCA-CLI to be
 used without requiring user intervention for login.

 More info on[google service credentials](https://cloud.google.com/iam/docs/understanding-service-accounts)